How secure is the Southwest border?

 In addition to fencing, U.S. Customs and Border Protection (CBP) also relies heavily on technology to secure the Southwest border.
 Such technology typically costs less than constructing physical barriers, is less intrusive, and serves as a better force multiplier.
 CBP utilizes a host of border security technologies, including fixed towers, mobile surveillance systems, remote video surveillance systems, thermal imaging systems, radiation portal monitors, ground sensors and license plate readers, as well as operating Predator B unmanned aerial drones in the Southwest border region.

-To complement these physical barriers and technology, the Border Patrol stationed 16,605 agents in the Southwest border region in fiscal year (FY) 2017 – nearly double the number in FY 2000.
-In addition, between FY 2000 and FY 2017, Congress increased the Border Patrol’s budget approximately 380 percent from about $1 billion to nearly $3.8 billion.
+To complement these physical barriers and technology, the Border Patrol stationed 16,605 agents in the Southwest border region in fiscal year (FY) 2017 – the latest figures available – nearly double the number in FY 2000.
+In addition, between FY 2000 and FY 2017, Congress increased the Border Patrol’s budget approximately 380 percent from about $1.1 billion to nearly $3.8 billion.

 Are border crossings along the Southwest border increasing or declining?